Have you heard of the Map of Consciousness

 1. Honestly recognize your state of consciousness

-First, look at the Map of Consciousness and understand how each level of awareness causes certain emotions and behaviors.
-Then, observe the nature of your usual state of consciousness.
+in Dawkins's book, you can see how each level of awareness causes certain emotions and behaviors.
+Then, you can observe the nature of your usual state of consciousness.
 We generally go back and forth between many different emotions and forms of consciousness even in a single day, but we normally remain at a certain level of awareness.
 You probably have a pattern to which you keep returning, a kind of base camp of consciousness.
 It's important to recognize that.

 Your consciousness is the attitude with which you face life.
 Most people live their whole lives without ever changing that attitude.
 For example, people on level 100 are always anxious and full of doubt.
 No matter how much money or knowledge they may have, no matter how high their position, the world just seems dangerous, and other people appear intent on harming, using, and deceiving them.
 That's why their worries never cease.
 They do have moments of joy and peace from time to time, but these are only temporary, and they are once again shrouded in doubt, anxiety, and fear.